 There’s nothing more Brummie than ‘Peaky Blinders’.
-Steven Knight’s hit BBC show about the crime gang of the same name starring Cillian Murphy has placed Birmingham back on the map.
+Steven Knight’s hit BBC show about the crime gang of the same name, starring Cillian Murphy, has placed Birmingham back on the map.
 But if you wanted a real-life taste of the exploits of Tommy Shelby and Co., you’d be better off heading to Dudley for the Black Country Living Museum.

-What is Black Country Living Museum like?
+What is the Black Country Living Museum like?

 Starting with the Industrial Revolution and working its way up to post-war prosperity, you’re free to explore 29 acres of reconstructed shops, houses and industrial areas that represent the Black Country of yesteryear.
 With actors bringing to life the stories of ordinary people, it’s really like walking onto a film set – which we know it is, also appearing in ‘Stan & Ollie’ (2018), ‘The Colour Room’ (2021) and ‘Three Little Birds’ (2023).